DAIRY FREE, SOY FREE, NUT FREE, SEED FREE

 Yes, spinach!
 I promise you won’t taste it, but you get a nice green color!
 Don’t feel the need to tell the kids that they’re actually good for you… at least not until they’ve tried it.
 They’ll be hooked for sure.

 As written, this recipe is not gluten free.
 However, if you are following a gluten free diet, substitute the flours with a gluten free all purpose flour.
-I’ve used Trader Joe’s Gluten Free Flour and it’s worked great.
-Whole Foods also has some to choose from.
+I’ve used Namaste Foods Gluten Free Organic Perfect Flour Blend and it’s worked great.

 You’ll need your food processor to break up the spinach.
 I used our 11 cup food processor to make this.
 This Cuisinart Food Processor is a newer model of the one we have, as ours is lasting forever.
 Sixteen years and counting.
 I’d totally recommend it.
 I use it to make cookie dough, hummus, bread dough, muffin batter, nice cream, oat flour, and lots more.
 I seriously couldn’t live without this work horse.